 Kyle’s choral compositions and arrangements are published with Augsburg Fortress and Pavane Publishing.
 Since 2000, his music has been performed, recorded, and broadcast on radio and television across the United States.
 His choral pieces have earned recognition on regional and national American Choral Directors Association lists and as “Editor’s Choice” by one of the leading national music retailers in the United States.

 Currently, Kyle is the full-time Cantor at Queen Anne Lutheran Church in Seattle, where he serves as organist, director of parish ensembles, and coordinator of concerts and arts outreach.
-In 2018, Kyle was named the second Artistic Director of Northwest Repertory Singers, an auditioned choral ensemble of fifty voices.
+In 2018, Kyle was named the second Artistic Director of Northwest Repertory Singers, an auditioned choral ensemble of forty to fifty voices.
 In 2017, he served as Artistic Director for Northwest Reformation 500 and led a massed choir of 250 singers from across the Puget Sound region to celebrate the 500th anniversary of the Reformation.

 Kyle is passionate about bringing mountaintop musical experiences to singers of all ages.
 For nearly a decade, he directed the high school Men’s Choir and co-directed the mixed Chorale for Tacoma Youth Chorus, and he led the touring choirs to England and Ireland.
 Kyle has also served as music director for youth and community musical theaters and teaches voice to youth and adults.